Screening Tests for Lasso Problems: Discussion and Conclusion

 Screening is critical when the dictionary will not fit into available memory.
 We have demonstrated a successful application of DASS to a very large NYT dataset, of dimension $102,660$ by $299,000$.
 To the best of the authors' knowledge, with constrained computational resources, screening is the only way to solve lasso problems of this size.

 The concepts described in this survey should provide a firm foundation for understanding screening for related sparse representation problems.
 This includes screening for the elastic net (reducible to lasso problem), $\ell_1$ regularized logistic regression, the graphical lasso, and the group lasso \cite{Tibshirani2010Strong}.
-In addition, SAFE methods have been developed for the sparse support vector machine and logistic regression in \cite{Ghaoui2012}, and the group lasso in \cite{dpp2012}.
+In addition, SAFE methods have been developed for the sparse support vector machine and logistic regression in \cite{Ghaoui2012}, and the group lasso in \cite{dpp2015}.
 Recently, Liu et al. \cite{variational2013} have proposed safe screening for generalized sparse linear models.
 This makes use of the variational inequality that provides a necessary and sufficient optimality condition for the dual problem.
 Dash et al., \cite{DashICASSP2014}, consider screening for Boolean compressed sensing in which the objective is to select a sparse set of Boolean rules that are predictive of future outcomes.
 One of the screening rules developed is based on the duality arguments presented here.

-Screening has also been applied in several contexts.
-For example, Wang et al., \cite{SRCvSLS2013}, have integrated DASS with sparse representation classification, \cite{Wright2009Robust}, to speed up classification; Jao et al., \cite{JaoICASSP2014}, have applied screening to the problem of representing music in terms of an audio codebook (dictionary) for genre tagging; and for music genre classification, Xu et al. \cite{XuChen2013} applied screening to a large dictionary of second order scattering features.
+Targeting problems that use nuclear norm regularization to pursue a low rank matrix solution, Zhou et al., \cite{SSS}, have recently proposed safe subspace screening for nuclear norm regularized least squares problems.
+Wang et al., \cite{SRCvSLS2013}, have integrated DASS with sparse representation classification, to speed up classification, and Jao et al., \cite{JaoICASSP2014}, have applied screening to the problem of representing music in terms of an audio codebook (dictionary) for genre tagging.
 We expect to see more such applications as the size of dictionaries increase.

 \appendices